42skillz/kata-office-carpaccio/README.md

    - Ask them to define their testing strategy first (TDD, test after, no fucking test)
    - On your mark... set... go!

-1. __5 iterations of 8 minutes__ (don't forget to trigger the stopwatch every time)
-  - While reviewing you can ask:
+1. __5 iterations of 8 minutes__ (don't forget to trigger the stopwatch every time).
+While reviewing you can ask:
    - How many slices did you get so far?
    - How far did you get?
    - __*"I don't want to see code, I want to see something that run and accept my inputs"*__
      - *I'm buying 1 ream of paper with a 100$ unit (free of tax) cost in Texas ("TX"): what's the output? (solution: 106.85 $ tax included)*
      - *I'm buying 3 reams of paper with a 5$ unit (free of tax) cost in Utah ("UT"): what's the output? (solution: 16.03 $ tax included)*
      - *I'm buying 700 reams of paper with a 10$ unit (free of tax) cost in California ("CA"): what's the output? (solution: 7,047.08 $ tax included)*